MicrosoftDocs/azure-devops-docs/docs/pipelines/release/configure-workload-identity.md

 ---
 title: Set a Resource Manager workload identity service connection ms.custom: devx-track-arm-template, arm2024
-description: Learn how to manually set an Azure Resource Manager workload identity service connection in Azure Pipelines. ms.topic: conceptual ms.author: jukullam
+description: Learn how to manually set an Azure Resource Manager workload identity service connection in Azure Pipelines, one of the services in Azure DevOps. ms.topic: conceptual ms.author: jukullam
 author: juliakm